-- 1 Lower-wage workers refer to workers paid a gross monthly income (excluding employer CPF contributions) at or below the 20th percentile of full-time employed residents.
-(The 20th percentile of gross monthly income for local workers in 2020 is \$2,033.) - 2 Sectoral and Occupational PWs apply only to resident employees. - 3 Firms that do not employ foreign workers and thus need not adhere to PW requirements will also need to implement this practice to adopt this Tripartite Standard. - 4 Employers may reference the following resources: - i.
+- 1 Lower-wage workers refer to full-time resident employees earning up to the 20th percentile gross monthly income (excluding employer CPF contributions) of full-time employed residents, which was \$2,708 in 2024. - 2 PWMs apply to resident employees across 7 sectors (Cleaning, Security, Landscape, Lift and Escalator, Retail, Food Services, Waste Management) and 2 occupations (Administrators, Drivers). - 3 Firms that do not employ foreign workers and thus need not adhere to PW requirements will still need to implement this practice to adopt this Tripartite Standard. - 4 Employers may reference the following resources: - i.
 SSG Skills Framework for recommendations on courses to take for individual job roles. - ii.
-OJT blueprint to implement structured on-the-job training. - The training plan can be through on-the-job training or a formal training programme conducted online or in-person.
-It can also include cross-cutting courses outside of the worker's current job role, as long as employers assess that they help the worker add value to the company. - Unionised companies may also consult their union leaders through the Company Training Committee (CTC) platform to determine the appropriate training for workers, or take steps to establish a CTC.
+OJT blueprint to implement structured on-the-job training.

+Training can take the form of on-the-job training or a formal training programme conducted online or in-person.
+It can also include cross-cutting courses outside of the worker's current job role, as long as employers assess that they help the worker add value to the company.

+Unionised companies may also consult their union leaders through the Company Training